Skip to content

 A ← shr AShift right register AContents of A shift right by 1-bit position.
 A ‘0’ is inserted at left most bit.
 Right most bit is lost.

-A ← cir ACircular shift right register AContents of register A are circularly shifted right by 1-bit position, the right most bit goes into left most bit.
+A ← cir ACircular shift right register AShifts the contents of A left by 1-bit position.
+‘0’ is inserted at the right-most bit position, and the sign bit receives the most significant bit.

 A ← ashr AArithmetic shift right register AShifts contents of A right by 1-bit position.
-The sign bit is circulated in at the left most bit position.
+The sign bit is circulated in at the leftmost bit position.

 Shift micro operations